CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 The primary bussiness objectives of this project are:

-Increase amount of job applicants that are prospective employees
+* Increase amount of job applicants that are prospective employees

-further provide detailed information about job applicants
+* Further provide detailed information about job applicants

-Increase man power to take on more jobs and projects.
+* Increase man power to take on more jobs and projects.

 The aespj.com website update will improve hiring strategies that include application analytics, advertising, and showing requirements to be qualified for the position.